aelzenaar/ncea-notes/README.md

    in difficulty from achieved to outstanding scholarship.
  * Assorted other scholarship worksheets: some have already been amalgamated into the calculus notes, others have not.

+**In progress:**
+ * Notes on the two linear algebra standards (systems of equations and linear programming).
-In progress: geometry notes (similar in style to _Solutions_ for scholarship students), notes on the two linear algebra standards, and replacement
+ * Geometry notes (similar in style to _Solutions_ for scholarship students, and may be from L1 upwards).
+In the meantime, I highly recommend
-Scholarship practice exams.
+   Lang and Murrow's book _Geometry: A High School Course_ (published by Springer) --- the first edition is available in the University of
+   Auckland library at 516 L27 (or online).
+ * Replacement scholarship notes and exams.
+The notes themselves are already part of the more general L3 material, and I have written one replacement exam.

 I am not intending to write any material on the L3 path analysis standard.

 ## Physics
 ### Level Two